Experiencing Snow In Sedona

 View of a snow dusted Thunder mountain winter of 2022.

-Here is a short video I created featuring a number of snow scenes in Oak Creek canyon winter 2024.
+Here is a short, calming, and mesmerizing video I created featuring a number of snow scenes in Oak Creek canyon winter 2024.

 Heavy snow falling in Oak Creek Canyon February 2024.
 This canyon’s higher elevation and cooler micro climate makes it a more likely place to see snow in Sedona.